 In the context of Marawi siege, its humanitarian operation focused in Lanao provinces and Marawi areas.

-It partnered with Plan International, Save the Children, and other local stakeholders in the conduct of psychosocial intervention for women and children.
+It partnered with Plan International and other local stakeholders in the conduct of psychosocial intervention for women and children.

 Maradeca Inc. organized and trained 100 of Maranao women — those who were immediately able to bounce back from the siege and were ready to serve and to be in direct contact with other displaced women and children from 24 most affected barangays of the city.
 These were those who were perceived situated in an extremely distressed circumstances.